An Easy to Understand Overview of Steep Slope Roofing

 California Building Climate Zone Map

 Many of the code requirements are climate zone (CZ) specific.
-Check out the below map and representative cities to find the climate zones that affect your business.
+Check out the map and representative cities to find the climate zones that affect your business.

 Detailed city and zip code information are available from the California Energy Commission.